The barman and his boss

 §

-So here are our rankings this trip:
+So here are our rankings for this trip:

 Eggs for breakfast: Saffron Cafe in Luang Prabang, with a quiet view over the Mekong, and just few tourists in the off-season.
 Or, to share with a big crowd of nattering locals, Roti Bakar on Hutton Lane in Georgetown — one of those places that really knows how to pump out good affordable food.